bxparks/rpn83p/docs/USER_GUIDE.md

 #### Complex Numbers and Screen Size

-Complex numbers are rendering using the Small Font of the TI-83 and 84 calculators instead of the Large Font.
+Complex numbers are rendered using the Small Font of the TI-83 and 84 calculators instead of the Large Font.
 With the Large Font, we are limited to 16 digits on a single line (including the stack label), which are not sufficient to display the 2 floating point numbers of a complex number.
 The Small Font allows